w3f/Grants-Program/Growwr.md

 Growwr is an AI-powered work platform designed to connect verified African professionals with global businesses while ensuring trust, payment security, and transparency through blockchain technology.
 Today, 74% of freelancers across Africa experience payment delays of up to three months, and 16% never receive payment at all.
 Beyond that, millions remain excluded from financial systems—lacking access to credit, insurance, or even device financing.

 Growwr solves these systemic challenges by merging AI and Web3.
 Our platform uses AI engines for talent verification, chemistry-fit matching, and performance intelligence, while integrating Polkadot’s blockchain to ensure trustless payments, on-chain work credentials, and transparent work histories.
 Every transaction and verified contribution will be recorded on Polkadot, creating an immutable professional identity that eliminates fraud, bias, and opacity in the hiring process.
-By deploying on Polkadot, Growwr leverages its scalable multi-chain architecture, interoperability, and low-cost transactions to build a high-throughput infrastructure for millions of micro-transactions between businesses and workers.
-Our vision is to make Polkadot the core trust layer for the future of work across emerging markets—powering verified identity, instant cross-border payments, and decentralized professional reputation systems.
+By integrating with Polkadot, Growwr benefits from interoperability, scalability, and low-cost transactions, enabling fast, secure micro-payments across borders.
+Our goal is to make Polkadot the trust layer for the future of work in emerging markets—powering verified identity, instant payments, and transparent reputation systems.

 **Why We’re Building This:**
 Our journey is deeply personal.
 In 2021, Growwr’s founder lost 17 international contracts simply because of nationality—a reflection of the systemic bias and payment insecurity facing over 300 million skilled professionals across emerging markets.
 That experience inspired the creation of Growwr: a platform that restores trust, opportunity, and inclusion using AI and blockchain.

-Polkadot’s ecosystem offers the ideal foundation to scale this vision.
-With its Substrate framework and interoperable design, we can build a future-ready infrastructure that connects verified talent to global opportunities—securely, transparently, and without borders.
+Polkadot’s ecosystem provides the ideal foundation to scale this vision.
+Its interoperable and secure design allows Growwr to connect verified talent to global opportunities—ensuring trust, transparency, and borderless collaboration.

 ### Project Details